jcarenza/allisoncarenza/src/posts/newborn-pictures-kansas-city-photographer-3.md

 ---
-title: 'Newborn Pictures Photographer'
+title: "Newborn Pictures Photographer"
-description: '<p>In college I didn&apos;t watch much TV.
+description: "In college I didn&apos;t watch much TV.
 Didn&apos;t even have one.
 Too busy having fun.
-But the second semester of [&hellip;]</p>
+But the second semester of "
-'
-publishDate: 'Jun 23, 2011'
+publishDate: "Jun 23, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/marisa1.jpg'
+heroImage: "/media/marisa1.jpg"
-alt: 'Newborn Pictures Photographer'
+alt: "Newborn Pictures Photographer"
-slug: 'newborn-pictures-kansas-city-photographer-3'
+slug: "newborn-pictures-kansas-city-photographer-3"
-category: ['Maternity Photos','Newborn Photography']
-tags: ['Baby Pictures','Blue Springs Photographer','Infant Photography','Maternity Photography','Newborn Photography']
+category: ["Maternity Photos", "Newborn Photography"]
+tags: ["Baby Pictures", "Blue Springs Photographer", "Infant Photography", "Maternity Photography", "Newborn Photography"]
 ---

 <p style="text-align: center;">In college I didn&apos;t watch much TV.
 Didn&apos;t even have one.
 Too busy having fun.
 But the second semester of my senior year my favorite roommate Megan had a tiny 12 inch TV.
 She also had a pretty easy schedule like me, so <a href="http://tlc.discovery.com/tv/tv-shows.html">TLC&apos;s</a> was on.
 All.
 The.
 Time.
 I loved the wedding story, but found myself glued to the TV during the baby story.
 I loved the love, the belly and the baby.
 I also loved the stories of people overcoming great challenges to make their dream of having a baby come true.
 With shows like Hoardering: Buried Alive, Freaky Eaters, and My Strange Addiction, there&apos;s no room for the simple baby story.</p>